What is the 70-20-10 Learning Model and Why Does It Matter?

 6. Use Technology for Learning

-Leverage learning management systems and other technologies to support all aspects of the 70-20-10 model, including experiential simulations, social learning platforms, and e-learning modules.
+Leverage learning management systems and other technologies as part of a comprehensive learning strategy to support all aspects of the 70-20-10 model, including experiential simulations, social learning platforms, and e-learning modules.

 7. Incorporate Reflection